Ekka-N/react-project/README.md

 # My final react project

 Hi!
-This is my finar project in [WebHeroSchool](https://webheroschool.ru)
+This is my final project in [WebHeroSchool](https://webheroschool.ru)

 Here you can see it: [Application](https://ekka-n.github.io/react-project/#)